 3.3 Demographics, experiences, and recommendations of those that dropped-out, had low adherence or fewer benefits

+Nine participants (1 healthy older adult, 1 MCI, and 7 AD) were classified as low adherers, dropped out from the study, or had few quantitative or qualitative benefits.
 Table 3 summarises the qualitative experiences and recommendations from participants with low adherence, fewer training benefits, or drop-out from the study.
 The mean age of this group was 71.2±7.9 years and the majority (78%) were male.
 Seven (78%) participants had a diagnosis of AD (low adherence or drop-out), and only one with MCI (low adherence) and one healthy participant (few benefits on quantitative and qualitative analysis).
 Mean years of education were 16.1±3.8 years, and median alcohol intake was 6 [IQR: 0-14] units per week.
 The majority (67%) were established on anti-dementia drugs, and deficits were mild at baseline (mean ACE-III score: 80.5±16.8).
 There was some evidence of reduced mood, QoL of life, and function at baseline (Table 3).

 One healthy participant had few benefits to training, from both quantitative and qualitative analysis.
 Their perception and experiences of training were strongly influenced by their preconceptions on the effectiveness of CT, and in particular, the commercial nature of CT programmes.
 Participants with low adherence or drop-out reported friction with carers, high levels of anxiety, stress, and frustration, and more difficulty with following the instructions or understanding the purpose of the exercise.
 However, many of the participants identified benefits to training: enjoyment, progress, achievement and stability of cognition over the study.

-Participants recommended commencing the programme earlier in the diagnosis, with better screening and tailoring to cognitive abilities and education.
-Participants needed clearer instructions with more reminders throughout the exercises, and some would benefit from a more graded programme from pencil and paper to computer, and more facilitator support.
-Participants also valued greater personalisation of feedback with more explanation on the purpose or objectives of the exercises.
+Participants with dementia and their carers recommended commencing the programme earlier in the diagnosis, with better screening and tailoring to cognitive abilities and education.
+Participants with both AD and MCI needed clearer instructions with more reminders throughout the exercises, and some participants with dementia would benefit from a more graded programme from pencil and paper to computer, and more facilitator support.
+All participants valued greater personalisation of feedback with more explanation on the purpose or objectives of the exercises.

 Discussion